DavidScobie/Obsidian/Programming_Terminology/Which_country_to_live.md

+Heavily tied to the book [[the_world_in_2050_book]]

+Dont rule out Vietnam - mundo lingo thursday soma social good way to network.
+There may be data science jobs here (Nick EMG wife works for investment company (EMG Matthew) that hire English speakers, apparently plan to build Hanoi to Saigon railway).
+Engineers are getting jobs in vietnam.
+Or find some kind of data science 'meetup' group or FB group...

 According to EMG Gary:
 UK - Going downhill fast.
 We our losing our financial industry.
 When that is gone it will be in a poor state.
 Western Europe - Going a similar way to the UK